LukeKuenneke/gitlab-ee/doc/gitlab-geo/database_source.md

     bundle exec rake geo:db:migrate
     ```

-1. Enable the [PostgreSQL FDW][FDW] extension:
+1. Enable the [PostgreSQL FDW][FDW] extension on the Geo tracking database:

     ```bash
     $ sudo -u postgres psql -d gitlabhq_geo_production -c "CREATE EXTENSION postgres_fdw;"
     ```

-1. Make sure your the gitlab database user has a password defined
+1. Make sure your the `gitlab` database user has a password defined

     You need to change this on the primary node's machine, as you can't make changes to the replicated database